MicrosoftDocs/sql-docs/docs/t-sql/statements/merge-transact-sql.md

 Runs insert, update, or delete operations on a target table from the results of a join with a source table.
 For example, synchronize two tables by inserting, updating, or deleting rows in one table based on differences found in the other table.

 > [!NOTE]
 > MERGE is currently in preview for Azure Synapse Analytics.
+> Change the product version selector for important content on MERGE specific to Azure Synapse Analytics.
+To change document version to Azure Synapse Analytics: [Azure Synapse Analytics](merge-transact-sql.md?view=azure-sqldw-latest&preserve-view=true).

 **Performance Tip:** The conditional behavior described for the MERGE statement works best when the two tables have a complex mixture of matching characteristics.
 For example, inserting a row if it doesn't exist, or updating a row if it matches.
 When simply updating one table based on the rows of another table, improve the performance and scalability with basic INSERT, UPDATE, and DELETE statements.
 For example: